theia-dev/acvq/README.md

-# Script toolbox for 3D image processing
+# acvq - a toolbox for semi-automated 3D quantification of vascular-like structures in z-stack confocal images

-This toolbox provides scripts to automate the steps outlines in the manuscript '3D quantification of vascular-like structures in z-stack confocal images' submitted to starProtocols.
+This toolbox is comprised of scripts to automate the steps outlined in the manuscript '3D quantification of vascular-like structures in z-stack confocal images' which will be submitted shortly.
-This protocol utilizes [Fiji](https://imagej.net/Fiji) [[1]](#1), [Amira, ThermoFisher](https://www.fei-software-center.com/forms/amira-trial/) [[2]](#2) and [WinFiber3D](https://mrl.sci.utah.edu/software/winfiber3d/ ) to skeletonize and reconstruct vascular structures in z-stack confocal images.
+This protocol utilises [Fiji](https://imagej.net/Fiji) [[1]](#1), [Amira, ThermoFisher](https://www.fei-software-center.com/forms/amira-trial/) [[2]](#2) and [WinFiber3D](https://mrl.sci.utah.edu/software/winfiber3d/ ) to skeletonize and reconstruct vascular structures in z-stack confocal images.
 Eventually, morphometrical parameters, such as vessel number, length, diameter as well as branching are determined.

 Following the protocol, the scripts are to be used in the following order: